vismaychuriwala/CUDA-Path-Tracer/INSTRUCTION.md

 ## Contents

 * `src/` C++/CUDA source files.
-* `scenes/` Example scene description files.
+* `scenes/` Example scene description JSON files.
 * `img/` Renders of example scene description files.
 (These probably won't match precisely with yours.)
 * `external/` Includes and static libraries for 3rd party libraries.

 ## Running the code

 The main function requires a scene description file.
-Call the program with one as an argument: `cis565_path_tracer scenes/sphere.txt`.
-(In Visual Studio, `../scenes/sphere.txt`.)
+Call the program with one as an argument: `cis565_path_tracer scenes/sphere.json`.
+(In Visual Studio, `../scenes/sphere.json`.)

 If you are using Visual Studio, you can set this in the `Debugging > Command Arguments` section in the `Project Properties`.
 Make sure you get the path right - read the console for errors.